PMArkive/NintendoClients_wiki/Monitoring-Data-Protocol.md

 [[Pia Protocols]] > Monitoring Data Protocol
 ---

 This protocol is used for the P2P monitoring server on the Switch.
-The messages wrapped in unencrypted [Pia packets](Pia-Protocol) and sent to `g<game server id>-%.p.srv.nintendo.net` through UDP port 34343.
+The messages are wrapped in unencrypted [Pia packets](Pia-Protocol) and sent to `g<game server id>-%.p.srv.nintendo.net` through UDP port 34343.

 Wii U games send the monitoring data to the NEX server instead, through the [SendReport](Secure-Protocol#8-sendreport) method of the [secure connection protocol](Secure-Protocol).